One of the most frustrating things you will come up against as a small business owner are bank charges.

 Watch out for rubber cheques

 If a client gives you a cheque that bounces, your bank may charge you to return it – and you still won’t have the original amount owed.
-Some businesses, mostly retailers, are now starting to drop cheques as a valid payment method.
+Many businesses, mostly retailers, are now starting to drop cheques as a valid payment method.

 Reduce the amount of cash you pay in